 2015 Community Health Assessment

 This Community Health Assessment, a follow-up to similar studies conducted in 2007 and 2012, is a systematic, data-driven approach to determining the health status, behaviors and needs of residents in the Quad-Cities Area.
+Click here for the highlights of some of the actions UnityPoint Health – Trinity took following the 2012 Community Health Needs Assessment.

 The "community" defined for this study (the "Quad-Cities Area") includes residents of Scott County, Iowa, and Rock Island County, Illinois.